surgan12/Multi_Downloader/readme.md

 2.Multithreading for asynchronous operations

 3.***urrlib2*** for http connections

-4. Multiprocessing(PROCESS) for Downloading various file concurrently
+4. Multiprocessing(PROCESSES) for Downloading various file concurrently

 ***How to Run***:
 Just clone the repo and run the command